Wash, Care, & Avoiding Static Instructions

 - Let's start by rewashing it.
 Run a short cycle on your washer with COLD water.
 Start with no soap and add 2-3 cups of white vinegar.

-- Set washer with a "high speed" spin cycle.
+- Set the washer with a "high speed" spin cycle.

-- You might have to add the vinegar directly onto the blanket.
+- You might have to add the vinegar directly to the blanket.

 - Just a reminder.....